julian1david/Michis/README.md

 # Platzi Movies
-Example to practice with consume API of Movies
+Example to practice with consume API of Movies of platzi course

 ## Vista del proyecto 🚀